 Something seems to have happened with the expression "the Jews".
 All of Jesus' opponents are called "the Jews", which points to a later date than the Synoptics.
 In Johannes, it is only used for religion, not for nationality.

 "We" and "they" throughout the Gospel, esp.
-3:11 where "I" becomes "we".
+3:11, where "I" becomes "we".
 We can get the feeling that it is a kind of defense for the Christians against the Jews, where the Judge, Jesus, ironically also is accused of not being the Messiah, with all the "witnesses" testifying about him.

 "Very truly I tell you, we speak of what we know, and we testify to what we have seen, but still you people do not accept our testimony."
 3:11